bugs181/TimeGraph/README.md

-# Work in Progress
+# !!!
+Work in Progress !!!

 # TimeGraph
 TimeGraph library for the [Gun TimeGraph bounty](https://gun.eco/docs/Bounty#-5k-reward-for-timegraph)

-# Info:
+# Notes:
+* Adds special TimeGraph indexes to the root of Gun.
-This module goes a little further than the original TimeGraph library by providing methods to work with time-data, streamed to normal gun operations.
+* This addition goes a little further than the original TimeGraph library by providing methods to work with time-data, streamed to normal gun operations.
+* Shim provided for Backwards compatibility with existing API

 # Features:
 * TimeGraphs can be synced across peers.
 Can build a wire adapter to filter them out if you so desire.